 Preheat your oven to 375°.
 Cook the elbows according to the package’s instructions.
-Once drained, place the elbows in a large mixing bowl and toss with one tablespoon of the butter; set aside.
+Once drained, place the elbows in a large mixing bowl and toss with one tablespoon of the butter and season with salt, pepper, garlic powder, onion powder, and smoked paprika, then set aside.

 To cook the bechamel, the base of the cheese sauce, melt two tablespoons of butter in a medium sauce pan, non-stick if you have one.
 Add the flour to the butter and cook for 2 to 3 minutes; add salt and pepper.
 Add two cups of the whole milk and whisk the mixture until thickened; it should thoroughly coat the back of a spoon.
 Remove from heat and stir in two cups of the sharp cheddar until the sauce is smooth.
 Add the cheese sauce to the elbows and mix well, ensuring all the elbows are covered in the cheese sauce.
 Add four more cups of shredded cheddar cheese to this mixture.